Fibromyalgia is a real condition — not imagined.

 - maintaining a cool, comfortable temperature in the room

-- turning off the TV and radio
+- turning off the TV, radio, and electronic devices

 - avoiding stimulating activities before bed like exercising and playing video games